nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > flee from Justice , and be     found in another State , shall on  Demand of the
 # V    P    NPrSg   .
 V/C NSg/VX NSg/V P  I/D     NSg/V .
 VX    J/P NSg/V  P  D
 > executive Authority of the State from which he      fled , be     delivered up        , to be
-# NSg/J     NSg       P  D   NSg   P    I/C   NPr/ISg J    .
+# J         NSg       P  D   NSg   P    I/C   NPr/ISg J    .
 NSg/VX V/J       NSg/V/J/P .
 P  NSg/VX
 > removed to the State having Jurisdiction of the Crime .
 # V/J     P  D   NSg   V      NSg          P  D   NSg   .
 >